wiseman-timelord/GoldWeekly-Indicator/README.md

 2. Open a Chart window in MetaTrader 5 on a trending pair, and copy the, Advisor or Indicator, to a chart window in navigator.
 3. Therein each will differ in purpose...
 - Indicator - 3 thicker SMMA, 250 Red, 500 Orange, 1000 Yellow, the combined result is shown in the text of the indicator as DOWN or UP.
-- Text only - Do not use with Indicator, as text display will clash.
+- Text only - Do not use with Indicator, as text display will have issues for now.

 ## Notation
 - The strategy for trading would rely upon recognizing patterns typically on M15-M30, then be confirming directions for optimal trading with indicators in combination with ones such as the ones supplied here.
 Smma, denotes if rebound is likely possible.